 With Mediation, You Get a Divorce – Not a War

 Because every couple’s situation is different, there are various options to take when going through a divorce.
 Divorce mediation is a favorable one among people who do not have bad intentions and want to work through the issues of their separation together on a less expensive and time-consuming basis.
 It is for people who want to work out their differences in a safe and comfortable environment, rather than battling it out in a courtroom.

 In mediation, the couple hires one neutral mediator to help navigate the process.
 It is a chance for them to put their emotions aside and try to work out a successful agreement together.
-It typically saves time and money while also being more sensitive to emotions.
+Choosing a divorce mediator vs. an attorney typically saves time and money while also being more sensitive to emotions.
 Statistics show mediation typically keeps a couple out of the courtroom down the road.
 However, this process requires two people who are able to focus on the issues rationally and amicably.

 Mediation Puts You in the Driver's Seat

 When pursuing a divorce, it is necessary to evaluate your individual situation before making any decisions.
 Mediation is best for people who want to reduce tension and maintain a functional relationship after the separation.
 It is also beneficial for those who have children, since it is a collaborative effort.
 Rather than having a judge tell you what your fate should be, you can come to your own conclusions and decisions regarding all aspects of your divorce.

 By working together, you and your spouse can come to an agreement about: